 - 1. Build your compost in thin layers (3-10cm) - 2.
 Alternate kitchen waste (high nitrogen) and garden waste (low nitrogen) layers - 3.
 Aim for a ratio of 30 carbon : 1 nitrogen - 4.
-Use diversity of materials.
+Use a range of material

-This diagram is an example of the different layers.
+This diagram is an example of the different layers of a compost bin or heap.
 Alternating kitchen and garden waste layers with an occasional layer of manure works well.